 What to do During October Half Term in Yorkshire

 Looking for ideas for the young ones for this October half term?
-Luckily, Yorkshire has plenty at hand to help you keep them entertained throughout the Half Term from Halloween treats to seeing Paddington BearTM!
+Luckily, Yorkshire has plenty at hand to help you keep them entertained throughout the Half Term from Halloween treats to seeing Pingu!
 As always, there's loads going on.

 Also we've got some great suggestions for Halloween and Bonfire Night too - so check them out!